SunlayGGX/Storm/README.md

 #### Graphics (facultative)
 - **screenWidth (unsigned integer, facultative)** : Set the expected windows width at startup.
 Note that it could be something else near this value...
 Default is 1200.
 - **screenHeight (unsigned integer, facultative)** : Set the expected windows height at startup.
 Note that it could be something else near this value...
 Default is 800.
+- **screenX (integer, facultative)** : Set the expected windows x position at startup.
+If it is unset (default), then a default value will be chosen from the OS...
+- **screenY (integer, facultative)** : Set the expected windows y position at startup.
+If it is unset (default), then a default value will be chosen from the OS...
 - **fontSize (unsigned integer, facultative)** : the font size of any written information displayed in the HUD...
 Default is 16.